Bassel-A-Elazab/GaussianClassiferFromScratchOneDimension/README.md

 	- Gaussian isn't more accurate in one dimension and when variables are independent.
 	- Gaussian is easy,and used in many applications like (text classification, spam filtering, and recomender system).
-	- Gaussian is good classifer, more accurate, and more efficient, When it uses multi-dimension features, And variables are dependent, Also called [ mulitvariate Gaussian ].
+	- Gaussian is good classifer, more accurate, and more efficient, When it uses multi-dimension features, Also called [ mulitvariate Gaussian ].

 # References